Mike111222/vetClinic/README.md

 # 📖 [Vet Clinic] <a name="about-project"></a>

-**[Vet Clinic]** In this project, I will use a relational database to create the initial data structure for a vet clinic.
-I will create a table to store animals' information, insert some data into it, and query it.
+**[Vet Clinic]** In this project, I  used a relational database PostgreSQL to create the initial data structure for a vet clinic.
+I created a table to store animals' information, insert some data into it, and query it.
+I also added some other tables according to the project requirements and populated them with data.
+I also wrote some queries to retrieve data from the database.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>